-Many insurance companies specialize in insuring certain groups, selling policies specifically to active military, veterans, and their families; or to drivers over a certain age.
-This business model may provide added benefits to the target customer base, making it an attractive option for people looking to insure their property or vehicles.
+Many insurance companies specialize in insuring certain groups.
+For example, they may sell policies specifically to active military, veterans, and their families.
+Or they may try to market to drivers over a certain age.
+This business model may provide added benefits to the target customer base.
+This can make their company an attractive option for people looking to insure their property or vehicles.

 The Hartford’s insurance is designed to provide protection for drivers older than 50.
-This company offers numerous advantages for the people who choose to use it: decreasing deductibles for those who are involved in accidents, 24/7 claims service, and even compensation for home modifications that have to be made after an accident.
+The carrier offers numerous advantages for the people who choose to use it.
+There can be decreasing deductibles for those who are involved in accidents, 24/7 claims service, and even compensation for home modifications that have to be made after an accident.

-If you were injured in an accident and are now fighting to get the compensation you deserve from an insurance company, contact Abels & Annes at (312) 924-7575 or online and learn if we can help you.
+If you sustain injuries in an accident and are now fighting with an insurance company, contact the Hartford Insurance Claim Lawyers at Abels & Annes and learn if we can help you.

 A lot of bad accidents take place every year in Chicago.
 In 2015, 119 died and 21,667 were injured in 90,396 accidents in the Windy City.

-The lawyers at Abels & Annes have extensive experience working with clients who struggled to deal with insurance companies like The Hartford after their accidents.
-We know how to negotiate with insurance companies to ensure that our clients get the best possible settlement for their injuries, and we believe that advocating for our clients is one of our most important jobs.
+The lawyers at Abels & Annes have extensive experience working on accident claims with insurance companies like The Hartford.
+We know how to negotiate with insurance companies.
+We work to ensure that our clients get the best possible settlement for their injuries.

-All potential claims depend on the specific facts of the accident: who was at fault, the severity of injuries, and the long-term consequences.
-In the past, we have secured some settlements in excess of $1 million for our clients, and while past results are not a guarantee of future outcomes, our record exemplifies our commitment to work tirelessly on behalf of those we represent.
-For example, we recently secured $100,000 for a client who sustained road rash in a motorcycle accident and $105,000 for a client involved in a Chicago car accident; both of these amounts equaled the insurance policy limits involved in the claims.
+All potential claims depend on the specific facts of the accident.
+For example, who is at fault, the severity of injuries, and the long-term consequences.
+Our law firm is responsible for many settlements in excess of $1 million for our clients.
+While past results are not a guarantee of future outcomes, our record exemplifies our commitment to work tirelessly on behalf of those we represent.
+For example, not long ago we secured $100,000 for a client who sustained road rash in a motorcycle accident and $300,000 for a client involved in a Chicago area pedestrian accident.
+Both of these cases were insurance policy limits settlements.